![]() |

 |

-Black-Pink-Black, cracked windows, rear axles' splines were stripped, didn't run
+cracked windows, rear axles' splines were stripped, didn't run or stop.

-have kept everything as stock as possible: carpets, seats, glass, 327 4bbl
+and they have kept everything as stock as possible: carpets, seats,

 WA |